Frequently Asked Questions

 Not at all.
 StoryCon is about learning new skills, discovering new ideas and meeting other teens who love creative writing and illustration just like you.
 If you have ideas for stories you want to tell, that’s fabulous and you’ll be able to ask our workshop leaders specific questions about your ideas, but all you need to bring is yourself.

 I’m not 13 yet!
-Can I come to StoryCon?
+Can I take part in StoryCon?

 Sorry, no!
 Firstly StoryCon is an environment full of teenagers who are free to be teenagers.
 Secondly StoryCon is pitched at over 13s, it is a very busy schedule with creatively demanding and engaging workshops, panels and ideas.
 Please wait until you’re 13, and sign up then – because you’ll see exactly what we mean.
 In the meantime, check out Scottish Book Trust’s Young Writers Opportunity Pages for writing & illustration opportunities to suit your age and circumstances.